 - Judges Shall respect and interact with rape survivors in a manner that promotes their dignity.
 The wording in the judgements should embrace the lived realities of the survivors and the norms of the community in which they live.
-Furthermore, it should consider how they may face intersecting power dynamics and inequality; whether it is in their basis of gender, class, race and sexuality. - Terminology used in the judgements and in • court rooms is very important.
+Furthermore, it should consider how they may face intersecting power dynamics and inequality; whether it is on their basis of gender, class, race and sexuality. - Terminology used in the judgements and in court rooms is very important.
 Judges and practitioners should acknowledge the vulnerability of women.
 However, this does not imply that women are lesser or weaker than men.
 Vulnerability in the South African context may be embedded in structural patriarchal norms, individual inequality, discrimination, and gender stereotypes.
 Thus awareness and understanding of the gender intersectionality; and how gender, race, class, and sexuality (among other things) may exacerbate the vulnerability of other groups is crucial.
 It is most often the powerless that are affected by crimes such as rape and murder, and are characterised by power or desire of power.
 As such it must not be seen amiss that continuous training of judges and practitioners must be accelerated.
-Each member of the legal profession and Judiciary should be cognisant of the words they use - their argument may affect the victims who only seek justice.
-A humane and just approach may retain hope to the survivors.

-- Trial courts shall attempt to finalise these cases as soon as possible and without any unnecessary delay, so as to encourage other rape survivors to report their cases justice delayed is justice denied. - Members of society must commit to report violent crimes perpetrated against women to the police.
+Each member of the legal profession and Judiciary should be cognisant of the words they use - how their argument may affect the victims who only seek justice.
+A humane and just approach may retain hope to the survivors. - soon as possible and without any unnecessary delay, so as to encourage other rape survivors to report their cases - justice delayed is justice denied. - Members of society must commit to report violent crimes perpetrated against women to the police.
 There is a need for collaboration by all law enforcement agencies involved.
-Police must properly investigate these crimes; the police should ensure that the rights of survivors are protected, the prosecutors must effectively present the findinas against the perpetrators, Investigators should ensure that they investigate these cases properly. to minimise the risks of cases drawn out of court due to lack of evidence.26 - All spheres of government, civil society and all South Africans must come together, to bring an end to the scourge of GBVF. - Women shall have equal legal status and capacity in civil law, including, amongst others, full contractual rights, the right to acquire and hold rights in property including land, the right to equal inheritance and the right to secure credit, (even those married in community of property). - All public and private institutions shall enable women to exercise their legal capacity. - There shall be equality for women offenders. - Women shall have equal representation on, and participation in all traditional courts, alternative dispute resolution mechanisms and local community courts. - A centralized digital tracking system linking health, police and court services shall be available for victims to track their cases through a central tracking number, I order to ensure that women victims of violence are kept informed on the progression of their cases
+Police must properly investigate these crimes; the police should ensure that the rights of survivors are protected, the prosecutors must effectively present the findings against the perpetrators, Investigators should ensure that they investigate these cases properly, to minimise the risks of cases drawn out of court due to lack of evidence.27 - All spheres of government, civil society and all South Africans must come together, to bring an end to the scourge of GBVF. - Women shall have equal legal status and capacity in civil law, including, amongst others, full contractual rights, the right to acquire and hold rights in property including land, the right to equal inheritance and the right to secure credit, (even those married in community of property). - All public and private institutions shall enable women to exercise their legal capacity. - There shall be equality for women offenders.